djmaze/resticker/README.md

                 docker exec other-postgres pg_dumpall -U other -f /data/other.sql

 The commands specified in `PRE_COMMANDS` are executed one by one.

+## Using `rclone` repository type

+In order to use `rclone` repository type, you need to prepare a `rclone.conf` file and mount it inside the container to `/root/.config/rclone/rclone.conf`.

 ## Build instructions